benefacto/build-synchronizer/readme.md

 # Tamarac Build Synchronizer - VSTS/TFS build extension

-This build extension is used to (re-)create VSTS build definitions for TFVC in TFS (2017 Update 2) from a provided tokenized JSON file or directory of tokenized files.
+This build extension is used to create or update VSTS build definitions for TFVC in TFS from a provided tokenized JSON file or directory of tokenized files.

 ## Getting started